jbgastineau/Sphere_packing_enumeration/README.md

 Sphere_packing_enumeration and display
 ==========================

-A french version of this read_me file is available at the second half of the file.

-Enumeration and display of all sphere packing of an arbitrary number of  three different kind of spheres according to contact graph criteria
+Enumeration and display of all sphere packing of an arbitrary number of  three different kind of spheres according to contact graph criteria, in MATLAB .

 Author  : Jean-Baptiste gastineau, jb.gastineau@gmail.com